GriffinCanCode/ArtificialOS/README.md

 ## System Components — The Four-Layer Stack

-### Backend Orchestration Layer (Go) — The Conductor
+### System Services Layer (Go) — The Orchestrator

-I chose Go for the orchestration layer for one simple reason: goroutines.
-When you're managing multiple AI-generated applications simultaneously, true parallel processing matters.
-The Go backend serves as the central orchestration hub, managing application lifecycle, routing requests, and coordinating between services — and doing it fast.
+I chose Go for the system services layer for one simple reason: goroutines.
+When you're managing multiple applications simultaneously (whether AI-generated, native web apps, or OS processes), true parallel processing matters.
+The Go backend serves as the central orchestration hub, managing application lifecycle, routing requests, coordinating between services, and providing system-level services like filesystem operations, storage, and authentication — and doing it fast.

 **Key Responsibilities:**
 - HTTP/REST API and WebSocket server